 Can I transfer Citi ThankYou Points to United MileagePlus?

-Can I Transfer Citi ThankYou Points to Delta SkyMiles?
+Can I transfer Citi ThankYou Points to Delta SkyMiles?

 No, you can’t transfer Citi ThankYou Points to Delta, but you can transfer them to Air France–KLM or Virgin Atlantic and use those programs to book flights on Delta.

-Can I Transfer Citi ThankYou Points to American Airlines AAdvantage?
+Can I transfer Citi ThankYou Points to American Airlines AAdvantage?

-Can I Transfer Citi ThankYou Points to Alaska Mileage Plan?
+Can I transfer Citi ThankYou Points to Alaska Mileage Plan?

-Can I Use Citi ThankYou Points to Book Travel for Others?
+Can I use Citi ThankYou Points to book travel for others?

 Generally, airline programs don’t have a problem with you using your points to book travel for someone else.
-(Some have restrictions, though.
-For example, Singapore Airlines limits the number of other people you can book tickets for, and Turkish reportedly requires that the first booking you make match the name on the Miles & Smiles account).
-However, it's generally against rewards programs’ terms and conditions to make a reservation with your points or miles in exchange for money or other compensation.
-As long as you’re only booking for people you know, you shouldn't run into any problems.
+Some have restrictions, though.
+For example, Singapore Airlines limits the number of other people you can book tickets for, and Turkish reportedly requires that the first booking you make match the name on the Miles & Smiles account.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.